Docs

 Spring Development tools has two properties in the application.properties file that can be adjusted to improve the restart time: spring.devtools.restart.poll-interval; and spring.devtools.restart.quiet-period.

 Poll interval is the frequency in which classpath directories are polled for changes.
 The default is 1 second.
 The quiet period ensures that there are no additional changes.
-It’s default is 400 milliseconds.
+Its default is 400 milliseconds.

 In a small project developed with Eclipse, for example, using the following smaller values can increase the restart time when changing one or a few classes: